 There are many orchestration services out there, the easiest to get started with is docker-compose which is usually used to help developers run multiple containers in a very easy fashion.
 Docker-compose is often used in development phases to make it easy to test and run everything locally.
 The reason why docker-compose does not fit for wider deployments is that it is limited to running on a single computer.

 For production environments, it is more usual to find Kubernetes used.
 Kubernetes is used on local hardware is and also easily deployable to cloud providers using managed services.

-I recommend learning Kubernetes, and If you want to get started with it, I have an Learning Kubernetes - The Easy Way you can read.
+I recommend learning Kubernetes, and If you want to get started with it, I have an article you can read.

 In this tutorial, you have learned about Images and Containers, the two key components of Docker.

 We have learned how to create images, and how to write our Image specifications using Dockerfiles.